hsmai/hsmai/README.md

 My main interests are Large Language Models, Computer Vision, and Embodied AI.
 I enjoy building AI technologies that improve everyday life by turning theory into practical systems that solve real-world problems.
 To strengthen this ability, I actively participate in competitions and projects where I apply what I learn to realistic challenges.

 One of my key achievements is winning the Grand Prize (Minister of Science and ICT Award) at the 2025 SW-Centric University Digital Competition.
-Through this experience, I successfully introduced an LLM-based approach to a real-world problem and achieved outstanding results.
+Through this experience, I successfully introduced an LLM based approach to a real-world problem and achieved outstanding results.

 Feel free to reach out if you have any questions!